 The media also play an important role.
 They are like a separate party.
 In Latin America, they are a little different.
 For example, in Latin America, we are more aware of what is happening in Europe than in neighbouring countries.

-Moreover, the integration of Latin America is a great risk for the world powers.
+Moreover, the sovereignty of Latin America is a great risk for the world powers.
 You can see that there is a whole logistics that is destined to hinder this market.

 With Bolsonaro’s rise through electoral fraud, we have a growing attack on multilateralism.
 Relations with the neighbourhood, particularly with MERCOSUR, which is a real economic bloc, are crumbling as Bolsonaro does not seem to care.
 So we entered into a kind of economic war between the United States and China.

 There was a cultural revolution in Brazil, which would be like a form of “right-wing Maoism”.
 Everything that happened in China under this political era, namely the destruction of the heritage of the emperors etc. was destroyed to the benefit of the construction of a new order.
-Brazil, which is a young and living country, has always known these attempts to erase its history and the entry into this new government will be particularly brutal since everything seems to want to be erased, including public and social policies at all important stages of its history, making the country one of the most watched countries by the United States.
+Brazil, which is a young and living country, has always known attempts to erase its history.
+The arrival of this new government was particularly ruthless since is intention seemed to be to erase a lot of things, including previous public and social policies, making the country one of the most watched countries by the United States.

-Everything that happens in Brazil literally irradiates the rest of South America, because of its economic influence.
+All what happens in Brazil is broadcasted to the rest of South America, because of its economic influence.
 Under President Lula’s tenure, Brazil was the sixth largest economy in the world.
-Now, with the coup, he went down to seventh and ninth in the world rankings.
+Now, with the coup, he fall down to seventh and ninth in the world rankings.
 This gives an idea of Brazil’s decline because of the privatization that has changed everything.
 In addition, now there is also something else: everything starts with a cultural war insinuating that artists are corrupt.
-It evolves into a sort of intellectual hierarchy that incites hatred of intellectuals, hatred of artists, philosophers, anthropologists and a systematic attack on sociology.
-The attack is even more systematic when it comes to people interested in indigenous societies, black or LGBT movements.
+It evolves into a sort of intellectual hierarchy that ignites hatred of intellectuals, hatred of artists, philosophers, anthropologists and a systematic attack on sociology.
+The attack is even more systematic when it comes to people interested in indigenous societies, Black or LGBT movements.

 The vote in favor of Bolsonaro is the result of a campaign based on fear during which it was constantly repeated that the PT was going to launch a wave of communist coups in Brazil, punctuated by rumours that certain sexual practices would eventually be taught to children in sexual education sessions – which is totally absurd.